 In addition to accepting the general Terms and Conditions of use of our website, we also require Professional Advisers to accept the Terms and Conditions of use of the current products area of our website.
 These highlight the key and general risks of our products, in addition to explaining important information for Professional Advisers who wish to access the current products area of our website and who may consider using our structured product plans with their clients.

-You should access and read the relevant plan documents relating to any structured product plan of interest, in particular: the plan brochure; plan application pack, including, the terms and conditions of the plan; and the issuer’s securities prospectus, final terms sheet and key information document (KID), before making a recommendation to your clients.
+You should access and read the relevant plan documents relating to any structured product plan of interest, in particular: the plan brochure; if/then summary; plan application pack, including, the terms and conditions of the plan; and the issuer’s securities prospectus, final terms sheet and key information document (KID), before making a recommendation to your clients.
 Copies of the relevant plan documents may be requested from us.

 It is important that investors read and understand the plan documents explaining the features and risks of any plan and agree to the terms and conditions before investing.
 If there is any feature, risk or term that your clients do not understand or do not agree to, they should discuss this with you before investing in the plan.

 Professional Advisers should not invest in, or advise their clients to invest in, our structured product plans unless they and their clients understand them, in particular the relevant risks.
 Our structured product plans should only be considered by professionally advised clients who understand and accept the risks of losing some or all of any money invested.

 Applications to invest in our structured product plans will not be accepted if an authorised and regulated investment firm has not assessed suitability for the investor’s personal circumstances.

 All investments carry risk.
 It is identifying those risks, understanding how they may affect an investment and assessing whether an investment is suitable for an investor’s individual circumstances that is important.
 The key risks of our structured product plans are explained below.